All Episodes

 And that if there's one lesson that we've learned, it's that a unfettered market where people are taking huge risks and expecting taxpayers to bail them out when things go sour is simply not acceptable.

-Now, one of the things that um and Pete Wayner writes about this, I think, yeah.
+Now, one of the things that, and Pete Wayner writes about this, I think, yeah, Obama is going to run for re-election.

-Uh demonizing Wall Street because they're convinced that a majority of the American people hate Wall Street, especially with Wall Street's announcing big bonuses and big profits like JP Morgan Chase announcing three billion dollar first quarter profit today.
+The Democrats are going to run for re-election on trashing Wall Street all over again, demonizing Wall Street because they're convinced that a majority of the American people hate Wall Street, especially when Wall Street's announcing big bonuses and big profits like J.P.
+Morgan Chase announcing $3 billion first-quarter profit today.

 But this is very typical of Obama.

-He's just said here, we cannot have a circumstance in which a meltdown in the financial sector once again puts the entire economy in peril.
+He just said here, we cannot have a circumstance in which a meltdown in the financial sector once again puts the entire economy in peril.

-So he wants to be in charge of that, making sure that the peril doesn't happen because by closing down a business or firing the board of directors, he's going to have unrivaled power over regulated financial institutions in the country.
+So he wants to be in charge of that, making sure that the peril doesn't happen by closing down a business or firing the board of directors.

 We haven't had an unfettered market in I don't know how long.